 People were assessed for the aggravating factors of headaches.
 Interestingly, anxiety or Stress was found at the top of the list, with 320(64%) reporting it to be their sole reason for the increase in the intensity of headaches.
-306(61.4%) people experienced too little Sleep as their primary aggravating factor of headache.
-267(53.4%) people reported loud noises as their aggravating factor for headaches.
-Hot weather 196(39.2%) aggravates headaches in people.
-Surprisingly, 178(35.6%) people reported allergy or flu as their aggravating headache factor.
-Sunlight exposure was the fifth most common aggravating factor of headaches, accounting for 173(34.6%) of cases.
-Meanwhile, 153(30.6%) people reported hunger to be their aggravating factor for headaches.
-Exposure to bright light was also a causative factor for the increased headache among 140(28%) people.
-130(26%) people marked family Furthermore. problems, while 128(25.6%) marked too much Sleep as the aggravating factor of their headache.
-114 (22.8%) people reported an increase in their
+306(61.4%) people experienced too little Sleep as their primitive aggravating factor of headache.
+267(53.4%) people reported loud noises as their aggravating headache factor.
+Hot weather aggravates headaches among 196(39.2%) people.
+Surprisingly, 178(35.6%) people demonstrated allergy/flu as their aggravating headache factor.
+Sunlight exposure was the fifth most common aggravating factor of headache, with 173(34.6%).
+Meanwhile, 153 (30.6%) people reported hunger to be their aggravating factor for headaches.
+Exposure to bright light was also a causative factor for the increased headache among 140 (28%) people.
+Furthermore, 130(26%) people marked family problems, while 128(25.6%) marked too much Sleep as the aggravating factor of their headache.
+114(22.8%) people reported an increase in their headaches from the fragrance of perfume.
+113(22.6%) people observed headaches due to travelling.
+42(8.4%) people experienced increased headaches with domestic activities and driving.
+Physical exertion was also aggravating among 40(8%) people.
+School-going children also experienced aggravation in headaches, which was 39(7.8%) among the study population.